liyinred/Git/1_eng.md

 After that, you can see the files of the main branch of the warehouse in the local warehouse ![This is an image](https://github.com/liyinred/Test1/blob/main/pic/%E5%BE%AE%E4%BF%A1%E6%88%AA%E5%9B%BE_20240412140137.png?raw=true)

-## 3. Create branches and edit documentation
+## 3. Create Branches and Edit Documentation

 Suppose B decides to add a new project introduction document, he creates a new branch and starts editing.
 After writing the file locally and placing it in the local warehouse folder, perform the following operations in GitBash: